 I wanted to keep it with as few ingredients as possible just to make it super easy for a mid week meal when mojo is low and you want to kill the kids.
 Especially at the moment…….
-I am still unable to move about much due to my back refusing to take any responsibility whatsoever.
-It went early one morning an hour before I had to get my daughter to choir practice for 8 a.m, make a school pack up, breakfast for three, and the real biggy, produce a full Roman Outfit for my son to take part in a cat walk show at school that afternoon………I’m not joking…….
+I am still unable to move about much due to my back refusing to take any responsibility whatsoever for my mobility.
+It went early one morning an hour before I had to get my daughter to choir practice for 8 a.m, make a school pack up, breakfast for three, and the real biggy, produce a full Roman Soldier outfit for my son to take part in a cat walk show at school that afternoon………I’m not joking…….

 Bang Bang Chicken with Noodles Recipe